U.S. basketball player Brittney Griner pleads guilty to drugs charges in Russian court | CBC News

 U.S. basketball player Brittney Griner pleads guilty to drugs charges in Russian court

-WNBA star was arrested in February on drug charges, faces up to 10 years in jail
+WNBA star was arrested in February, faces up to 10 years in jail

 U.S. basketball player Brittney Griner pleaded guilty in a Russian court on Thursday to drugs charges that could see her face 10 years in prison, a Reuters journalist reported from the courtroom.